Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 16. The Postcard Hero

-Visual breakdown: a centered card with subtle paper-texture background and a thin border that sits inside the visible box.
-Two columns inside the card.
+Visual breakdown: a centered card with subtle paper-texture background and a thin border inside the visible box.
+Two columns.
 Left: handwritten or italic-serif headline ("Greetings from the build directory") and a paragraph of casual body.
 Right: a faux address block in monospace, with a faux stamp area in the upper right.
 The card has a slight shadow only, no rounded corners (postcards have square corners).

 <section class="bg-[#EAE5D8] min-h-screen flex items-center justify-center p-8">